FinOps

 Why it matters?

 Because every percentage point of coverage = real cost optimization without rewriting a single line of code.
 This domain brings predictability into your cloud spend — so you’re not just reacting to usage, you’re planning for it.
+It also strengthens cross-team alignment: Product sees the financial upside, Finance sees the risk modeled out, and Engineering gets a seat at the table to define timing and capacity buffers.

 And here’s the kicker: this domain feeds directly into Budgeting, Forecasting, and Chargeback.
 Once your rate strategy is dialed in, everything else gets sharper.